 Utah earned revenge in their matchup of the campaign as a 38-point effort from Mitchell guided them a win in Houston.

 Derrick Favors came off the bench to secure another win for the Jazz on home court.
-However, the Rockets bounced back to level the series during the regular season courtesy of two 40-point performances from Harden.
+However, the Rockets responded to level the series during the regular season courtesy of two 40-point performances from Harden.

 The Rockets were playing their best basketball of the season in the final months of the campaign.
 Harden and Paul were beginning to find their rhythm on the court and they should be operating at the peak of their powers to see off the Jazz.
 Utah have a stout defense and Gobert will provide a challenge to Harden and company.